meltano/sdk/docs/CONTRIBUTING.md

 Make sure [`uv`](https://docs.astral.sh/uv/),
 [`pre-commit`](https://pre-commit.com/) and [`nox`](https://nox.thea.codes/en/stable/)
 are installed.
-Once you have installed `uv`, you can it to install other tools:
+Once you have installed `uv`, you can use it to install other tools:

 ```bash
 uv tool install pre-commit